-"For The Asking" - Luke 11:1-13 - July 28/13
+"Changing God's Mind" - Luke 11:1-13 - July 24/16

+Be careful what you ask for!
+Good advice at any time; good advice also for Jesus' disciples (and us!)
 "Lord, teach us to pray" - what a dangerous request that is, isn't it?!
 What if He did teach us?
 What would happen if we really learned how to ask for what we want?
 What would we do if we could learn to pray so effectively that we actually got what we asked for in prayer?
 What would happen if we asked for something hugely different in our lives, asked for a complete change in the path of our life?
 That just isn't done, is it?
 Or is it?
 Wouldn't that mean that somehow we could get God to change his mind?
-To some people that just doesn't happen!
-Some claim that God is "immutable", completely unchanging and unchangeable, the same yesterday, today and tomorrow.
-Well, I would agree that the essence of God, the goodness of God, is unchanging, but I do firmly believe that not only does God change His mind about things but that we have evidence in scripture that He does change His mind and intentions.
+To some people that is not only inconceivable but borders on heresy!
+Some claim that God is "immutable", a fancy term that means completely unchanging and unchangeable, the same yesterday, today and tomorrow.
+I do agree that the essence of God, the goodness of God, the infinite love of God is unchanging, but I do also firmly believe that not only does God change His mind about things but that we have evidence in scripture that He does change His mind and intentions.

 I had an interesting experience over this very issue some years ago while I was guest preaching.
-The regular pianist was away, and there was a substitute from the Baptist congregation across the street.
+The regular pianist was away and there was a substitute from the Baptist congregation across the street.
 At the end of the service this dear lady cornered me - she was pretty intense.
 I guess I must have said something to trigger her because she started in on me about how Presbyterians in general - and I as a Presbyterian in particular - don't believe in "God's perfect plan!"
-In reply I asked her if she believed that everything that happened was part of this perfect plan, and she replied that she most certainly did.
+So I asked her if she believed that everything that happened was part of this perfect plan, and she haughtily replied that she most certainly did believe that.
 I then asked her, "So why then do you pray to God to intervene and change this perfect plan?"
-She went from going, "well, well, ..." to being completely confused as I pointed out that if everything that happened was "according to plan" then there was no point in praying.
+She went from going, "well, but, ..." to being completely confused as I pointed out that if everything that happened was "according to some divinely perfect or perfectly divine plan" then there was no point in praying.
 I went on to explain that if there was an unchanging 'perfect plan' then we are all just actors on some divine and cosmic videotape, and thus what we did or didn't do didn't matter, since we had no choice or chance to change.
-Moreover, if that truly is the case, then the only prayers that makes sense are, "Lord, thank you.", or, "Lord, make me accept it".
-Unless our prayers can move God to intervene in the events of life, and cause things to change, to happen differently, there is no point in praying.
+Moreover, if that truly is the case, then the only prayers that makes sense are, "Lord, thank you.", or, "Lord, help me accept it".
+You see, unless our prayers can move God to intervene in the events of life, and cause things to change, to happen differently, there is no point in praying.

-Thank God, we have clear scriptural evidence that there is a point to praying.
+However, thank God, we have clear scriptural evidence that there is a point to praying.
 While it is abundantly clear from today's O.T. text how bad things were in Israel in Hosea's time, and just how frustrated with His people and how angry God was at them, it is also clear from the rest of the message Hosea was called to carry that God was willing to back off, to relent, to accept His sinning people if only they would return to him in worship and in prayer.